 Contact Our Vermont Motorcycle Accident Lawyers Today

 At Sabbeth Law, we are standing by, ready to protect your rights.
 If you or a loved one have been injured, please click the “What to Do When You’ve Been Injured” link, and give us a call at 802-230-1845 or get a free evaluation by clicking here.
-My promise to you is that I will always give you my best legal analysis free of charge.
+Our commitment as Vermont personal injury lawyers is to provide you with our top-notch legal analysis, always at no cost.
 Whether or not I agree to take your case, I will at least be sure to set you on the right path to help to make sure you’re not taken advantage of.
 With an office in White River Junction, we handle motorcycle accident claims in Vermont and New Hampshire.

 “Immediately after my son’s injury at work, he was treated poorly.
 Over the course of the next few days it became even worse, so I called Mike and he and Crystal have been absolute lifesavers during the process.
 Mike is not your typical stuffed suit lawyer who only cares about the bottom line he genuinely cares about his clients and his assistant Crystal is beyond amazing!
 My thanks to you both!”